-In instances where a complainant requests that their name not be used, that Caltech not pursue any action against the respondent, including an investigation, or that no disciplinary action be taken, Caltech will seriously consider the request but weigh the request against Caltech's responsibilities, including under applicable laws, to take action to provide a safe, nonthreatening, and nondiscriminatory environment for all community members, including the complainant.
-The Title IX Coordinator will discuss with the complainant the reasons for their requests and attempt to address the underlying concerns, such as taking steps to prevent retaliation.
+However, in instances where a complainant requests that their name not be used, that Caltech not pursue any action against the respondent, including an investigation, or that no disciplinary action be taken, Caltech must weigh the request against its obligation, including under applicable law, to take action to provide a safe, nonthreatening environment.
+The Title IX coordinator will discuss with the complainant the reasons for their requests and attempt to address the underlying concerns such as taking steps to prevent retaliation.